Residential Design Services & Process

 Interior Design Services

 Interior design starts with understanding your home as it is today.
-We measure the space and record the layout.
-We check which walls are load-bearing, where plumbing and electrical services run, and note other structural features.
-This gives us a set of drawings that show the current state of your home - a solid base for the new design.
+We measure the space, record the layout, and note affected windows and doors.
+We note load-bearing walls and structural elements, existing plumbing and electrical services.
+This gives us a set of as-built drawings showing the current state of your home - a solid base for the new design.
 For larger home renovations, we often measure the whole building so the new work fits naturally with what is already there.

 Interior Concept Design